Battalion of Saints

 I wanna make you scream

 It’s a better world now that you’re dead.”

 Like all hardcore music from this time, you have to be in the mood for certain bands.
 But this one is cool to own, throw it on when you’re driving or having a party.
 A short party, the EP is only 6:34 minutes.
-But by today’s standards that’s 30 minutes of anyone else’s music.
+But by today’s standards, that’s 30 minutes of someone else’s music.
 The original EP is extremely rare, every once in a while a bootleg of this will pop up (one from Mexico came out years ago on green vinyl), and the music has been re-released on a CD called Death R Us, released in 1995.
 They also had three original songs on the BYO Records compilation “Someone Got Their Head Kicked In,” which was, also, released in 1982.